-The outline planning application was submitted to Runnymede Borough Council, as the Local Planning Authority on the 10th January 2020.
+The outline planning application was submitted to Runnymede Borough Council, as the Local Planning Authority on 10 January 2020.
 The application was registered on 29 January.
 The revised submission was made in September 2020.
 A link to the Council’s website, where the complete suite of planning application documents can be viewed is set out above at the top of this section of the website.
 While comments are invited prior to 13 October 2020, it is understood that the Council will accept comments after this date.
 People are encouraged to make comments by the end of October 2020.

 Link with other Estate projects and plans